-In 2015, one of the subsidiary corporations issued new shares in which the Group has contributed \$13,139 (2014 : \$107,994) on behalf of the non-controlling shareholders.
-This has been recorded in capital reserve as an equity contribution for non-controlling interests in subsidiary corporation.
+In 2015, one of the subsidiary corporations issued new shares in which the Group has contributed \$13,139 on behalf of the non-controlling shareholders.
+This has been recorded in capital reserve as an equity contribution from non-controlling interests in subsidiary corporation.